f3br3s/100-days-of-code/log.md

 **Toughs**: I've lost my streak, obviusly, but hopefully I'll get it back.
 Last week was a tough one.

+### Day 19: May 28, 2019
+**Today's progress**: Fixed some of the resulting layout.
+Had to make some adaptations to combine the background image module with the original layout, because they are made with different approaches.
+Made it work perfectly.
+The cms version of the background image looks exactly the same as the html/css mockup.

+### Day 20: May 29, 2019
+**Today's progress**: Did some work with the cms, setting up a custom block to allow the user to edit the "highlights" section, keeping it restricted to a limited number.
+Did some of the "content" region set-up, and activated it in the twig template.

+### Day 21: May 30, 2019
+**Today's progress**: Customized the "main content" section editing the view.
+I duplicated the frontpage view, renamed as blog, and set up a content type for the frontpage teasers.
+Checked some guidelines about theming views.

 [beautiful module]:https://tag1consulting.com/blog/background-image-new-drupal-8-module